 Dingwall and Strathpeffer are ideal locations for a self-catering holiday in the Highlands.
 The market town of Dingwall, situated near the head of the Cromarty Firth, is steeped in history with many attractions to explore.
 Nearby Strathpeffer became a popular spa town in the 1800s and as a result it has a particularly rich legacy of attractive Victorian architecture.

-Strathpeffer & Dingwall
+Strathpeffer and Dingwall

-Dingwall, the county town of Ross and Cromarty, is a busy commercial and administrative centre.
-It has many fine red stone buildings and an interesting tollbooth that houses the museum.
-There is a host of lovely things to see and do in the local area: take time to see the memorials to the author Neil Gunn and General Sir Hector MacDonald, as well as Dingwall and Tulloch Castles.
-Enjoy a stroll along the banks of the UK’s shortest canal.
+Dingwall, the county town of Ross and Cromarty, is a busy commercial and administrative centre with many fine red stone buildings and an interesting tollbooth that houses the museum.
+There is a host of lovely things to see and do in the local area: take time to see the memorials to the author Neil Gunn and General Sir Hector MacDonald, visit Dingwall and Tulloch Castles, and enjoy a stroll along the banks of the UK’s shortest canal.
 You could also take a guided tour of one of the nearby whisky distilleries or catch a train for a truly memorable day trip north to Wick and Thurso, or west to Kyle of Lochalsh.

 Continuing further along the road, you come to the small, picturesque village of Contin.
 Follow the signposted forest path to the suspension bridge overlooking the beautiful Falls of Rogie.
 Five more miles and you enter Garve, a tiny community overshadowed by nearby Ben Wyvis.
 Try the easy ascent to the summit or, alternatively, the delightful circular walk beside the river.